sainimohit23/YOLOv3-Counter-Strike-Global-Offensive/README.md

-Above sample struggles to classify terrorists properly.
+As seen in above sample, model struggles to classify terrorists properly.
 Since it is obtained using tiny_yolo model, something like this was expected.
 I don't have a gpu to train full model.